 The personnel services budget includes salaries and wages paid to full-time, part-time and contracted employees.
 Additionally, the benefits as described above are included as well.
-Personnel costs make up 32.4% of the City's total expenses and in some departments can account for as much as 80% of the department's total expenditures.
+Personnel costs make up 32.4% of the city's total expenses and in some departments can account for as much as 80% of the department's total expenditures.

-Department Personnel Expense (Proposed) Personnel Expense (Approved) Personnel Expense (Adopted) % of Dept. Expenditures Non-Departmental \$657,769 \$657,769 \$657,769 49.3% Executive/Legislative \$281,867 \$281,867 \$281,867 86.8% Finance & Municipal Court \$601,174 \$601,174 \$601,174 75.6% Community & Economic Development \$499,767 \$499,767 \$499,767 44.7% Library \$229,722 \$229,722 \$229,722 47.2% Police Department \$2,298,299 \$2,298,299 \$2,298,299 77.1% Parks \$144,482 \$144,482 \$144,482 22.7% Water \$307,346 \$307,346 \$307,346 14.6% Wastewater \$130,254 \$130,254 \$130,254 2.1% Storm Water \$38,183 \$38,183 \$38,183 35.8% Streets \$313,734 \$313,734 \$313,734 40.2% Total Personnel Expense \$5,502,597 \$5,502,597 \$5,502,597 32.4%
+Department Personnel Expense (Proposed) Personnel Expense (Approved) % of Dept. Expenditures

+Non-Departmental \$657,769 \$657,769 49.3%

+Executive/Legislative \$281,867 \$281,867 86.8%

+Finance & Municipal Court \$601,174 \$601,174 75.6%

+Community & Economic Development \$499,767 \$499,767 44.7%

+Library \$229,722 \$229,722 47.2%

+Police Department \$2,298,299 \$2,298,299 77.1%

+Parks \$144,482 \$144,482 22.7%

+Water \$307,346 \$307,346 14.6%

+Wastewater \$130,254 \$130,254 2.1%

+Storm Water \$38,183 \$38,183 35.8%

+Streets \$313,734 \$313,734 40.2%

+Total Personnel Expense \$5,502,597 \$5,502,597 32.4%

-The City has two separate represented bargaining units.
+The city has two separate represented bargaining units.
 The American Federation of State, County and Municipal Employees (AFSCME) covers all the city's non-management, general employees working half-time or more in Public Works, the Library and City Hall.
 The Sweet Home Police Employees Association (SHPEA) covers all non-management staff in the Police Department.
 Non-represented (management) employees do not have a labor agreement.

 Salaries are budgeted at the current pay level with step increases projected based on each employee's annual review date and the existing pay schedules, sans positions already at the top step.
 Cost of living adjustments in this document include 3.0% for all employees.
 Additional compensation such as certificate incentives, recognition of longevity, in-lieu of holiday pay, overtime, standby time and temporary duty assignments are also included in the calculations.
 As of the writing of this document, the AFSCME and SHPEA contracts were being negotiated and additional changes to personnel expenses may be required.
-The adopted budget does contain contingency funds that should cover additional increases should it be necessary.
+The approved budget does contain contingency funds that should cover additional increases should it be necessary.

 Health insurance costs are budgeted with an increase of 6.0% over the 2018-2019 rates.
 Employees continue to pay 5% of the total premium costs.
 For general service employees and non-sworn police employees, the city continues to pay 12% of salary into an ICMA retirement account (15.7% for management employees).
-Sworn police officers are mandated by Oregon law to participate in PERS which saw a city contribution of 10.24% and 5.99% for PERS Tier 1 or 2 and OPSRP respectively.
-In addition, the City provides an additional 6% for each category.
+Sworn police officers are mandated by Oregon law to participate in PERS which currently sees a city contribution of 10.24% and 5.99% for PERS Tier 1 or 2 and OPSRP respectively.
+In addition, the city provides an additional 6% for each category.
 For the upcoming fiscal year, the PERS rates for Sweet Home are slated to increase 2.74% and 2% depending on the program the Officer is in.
 Over the next six to ten years, the Police Levy will incur steep cost increases as PERS rates are expected to climb approximately 5% of payroll in each biennium for the foreseeable future.
-The silver lining in this is that the City will not see cost increases like that of other cities as only 22% of our total retirement costs are associated with PERS.
+The silver lining in this is that the city will not see cost increases like that of other cities as only 22% of our total retirement costs are associated with PERS.
 Nonetheless, it is an issue for the City, the Budget Committee and City Council to remain aware of in the long-term.